Deploying on Vercel and Netlify#

 jupyter lite --version

-jupyter lite build --output-dir dist
+jupyter lite build --contents content --output-dir dist

 Micromamba creates a new self-contained environment, which makes it very convenient to install any required package without being limited by the build image.